Deathrock: Late 1970s–1980s: Origins

 During the late 1970s, the Los Angeles punk rock scene emerged, with bands like the Gun Club and the Flesh Eaters grim take on punk becoming a notable precursor to deathrock.
 Furthermore, T.S.O.L. were a defining group in the scene who briefly embraced gothic and deathrock elements.
 By the early 1980s, deathrock emerged as an offshoot of the Los Angeles punk rock scene, differentiating itself through its greater emphasis on horror.
 In 1983, music journalists Peter Belsito and Bob Davis released the book Hardcore California: A History of Punk and New Wave, referring to deathrock as a "horror-rock" scene that emerged in L.A. during the late 1970s to early 1980s, stating ,"Horror Rock brought some much needed bands out of the woodwork, such as the Cramps [...] and the re-formed Flesheaters," followed by referring to deathrock bands such as Voodoo Church and Christian Death as "horror-rock".

 According to a 2006 article by Stylus Magazine, one popular theory as to the reason for this split was the 1980 suicide of Germs vocalist Darby Crash.
 According to this interpretation, Crash's death led to a period of mourning amongst many of those in the scene and eventually to a fascination with the macabre.
 Nonetheless, amongst this splinter bands began to form merging the sounds of Los Angeles punk rock with these darker elements to create deathrock.
 The most prominent of these groups were Christian Death, 45 Grave, Super Heroines and Kommunity FK.
 Tracks by several of these acts were featured on 1981's Hell Comes to Your House compilation LP, which represented an early attempt to collect and promote local artists on the cutting edge of this new, darker version of L.A. punk.
 The bands generally performed and congregated at the Anti-Club, a club night in Hollywood that would change venues every few weeks; the O.N.
-Klub, located in Silver Lake, also frequently hosted deathrock acts throughout the genre's inceptual period.
+Klub, located in Silver Lake, also frequently hosted deathrock acts throughout the genre's early period.
 Outside of this scene, Theatre of Ice from Fallon, Nevada independently created a sound which some sources have considered as pioneering deathrock.